 We can see some unaccounted behavior in how the 2nd and 3rd method flip in their efficiency between the results of the amount of bandwidth used, and the user latency done.
 When the template is static and there is no mapping table, the objects get transfered at a higher request rate since the proxy can't cache them due to object movement.
 This extra data transfer has little effect on the user perceived latency in our testing environment due to it being a high speed network.
 Yet this extra data transfer is significant in terms of amount of data transfered, as can be seen in the earlier figure.
 Since the only thing that needs to get updated every once in a while is the transferring of the template, in terms of latency, this is very close to transferring a mapping table at about the same interval.
-Yet by looking at Table 1 you can see that the template is considerably larger then the mapping table in most cases.
-This is what causes the large amount of bytes to be transfered.
+Yet by looking at Figure 8 you can see that the template is considerably larger than the mapping table in most cases.
+This is what causes the large amount of bytes to be transferred.
 Had we artificially slowed down the network, the user perceived latency for static objects would have been much greater.
 In the case of static objects, the templates is considered dynamic, and gets updated every time there an object moves.
-Every such template fetch requires the cache to re-parse the template, which can be very large as seen in Table 1, and recheck it's cache for every single object, in some cases this requires the cache to send HTTP request to see if the data was modified.
+Every such template fetch requires the cache to re-parse the template, which can be very large as seen in Figure 8, and recheck it's cache for every single object, in some cases this requires the cache to send HTTP request to see if the data was modified.
 This type of overhead causes the extra latency seen in the graph.

-New York Times India Times Slashdot

-Template Size 17 KB 15 KB 1.7 KB

-Avg.
-Object Size 3.6 KB 4.8 KB 0.6 KB

-Mapping Table Size 1.0 KB 0.8 KB 2.2 KB
+New York Times India Times Slashdot Template Size 17 KB 15 KB 1.7 KB Avg.
+Object Size $3.6~\mathrm{KB}$ 4.8 KB $0.6~\mathrm{KB}$ Mapping Table Size 1.0 KB 0.8 KB $2.2~\mathrm{KB}$

-Table 1.
+Fig. 8.
 The comparison of template and object sizes for the different Web sites.